noseka1/openshift-auto-upi/README.md

 ## Installing Load Balancer

-Provision load balancer on the Builder host using Ansible:
+Provision load balancer on the Helper host using Ansible:

 ```
 $ ansible-playbook loadbalancer.yml